strdavis/web-solitaire/README.md

 ![Gameplay Demo](demo/solitaire-gameplay.gif)
 <br /><br />

-Requires the use of two HTML buttons for toggling deal type and triggering new games.
+Requires the use of two HTML buttons for toggling deal type and starting new games.
 <br /><br />

 A playable version can be found [here](https://www.strdavis.com/solitaire/).